Hey, Mario and Sonic make millions!

 Every major developer (and many minor ones), wanted a piece of that mascot gaming pie, and many of them took a crack at creating their very own "franchise ready" mascot, typically embodied in the form of the "Mascot Based Platformer".
 And much like the NFL Draft, a great majority of these attempts at successful franchises either failed outright or had initial success but fizzled out later.

 Now before we embark in earnest, I want to establish a few ground rules, so as to forgo any "Hey how come you didn't mention THIS character/game?" later on.
-The name of today's game is to go over some of the now more obscure platformer mascot characters, specifically of the home console variety.
+The name of today's game is to go over some of the now more obscure platformer video game mascots, specifically of the home console variety.
 There were indeed a great many of these similar characters/games on home computers, but to save time, I'm just not even going to go there.

 So, without further ado, away we go:

 MAN, that's one bad ass looking........huh?